-On 1 December 2023, the Mining and Energy Union was registered as an organisation under subsection 26(1) of the RO Act.
-Up to the withdrawal date of 1 December 2023, the Mining and Energy Union was a division of the then Construction, Forestry, Maritime, Mining and Energy Union ("CFMMEU") and known as the CFMMEU Mining and Energy Division.
+On 1 December 2023, the Mining and Energy Union ("the Reporting Unit") was registered as an organisation under subsection 26(1) of the RO Act.
+Up to the withdrawal date of 1 December 2023, the Reporting Unit was a division of the then Construction, Forestry, Maritime, Mining and Energy Union ("CFMMEU") and known as the CFMMEU Mining and Energy Division ("the Former Reporting Unit").